-- The first step in controlling hay fever is to find out what you are allergic to.
+- Pinpoint the allergy. - The first step in controlling hay fever is to find out what you are allergic to.
 If you don't know, you should see your physician to help diagnose the allergen that triggers your symptoms. - Don't wait to take meds.
 Allergy medications work best when taken before you come in contact with allergens and develop symptoms.
-That way the drugs can prevent or reduce the production of chemicals responsible for allergy symptoms.
+That way the drugs can prevent or reduce the

-- Stay informed about pollen counts.
+- responsible for allergy symptoms. - Stay informed about pollen counts.
 Radio and television stations often broadcast pollen counts, and you can get local information and forecasts from the National Allergy Bureau or at Pollen.com.
-If you hear that pollen counts have risen, you may want to carry medication when you leave the house or postpone outdoor activity until things clear up. - Stay indoors on bad days.
-When pollen counts are high, people with severe allergies should stay indoors if
+If you hear that pollen counts have risen, you may want to carry medication when vou leave the house or postpone outdoor activity until things clear up. - Stay indoors on bad days.
+When pollen counts are high, people with severe allergies should stay indoors if possible, opting to do outdoor tasks in the evening, when pollen tends to be lower.
+Keep windows closed and use an air conditioner if you have one.